kennersoft/kennercore/README.md

 * create added value and best experience for their employees, customers, and partners;
 * extend the functionality of the existing software infrastructure.

-### What Are TreoCore Add-Ons?
+### What Are KennerCore Add-Ons?

-The following add-on applications are available on the TreoCore basis:
+The following add-on applications are available on the KennerCore basis:
 * TreoPIM
 * TreoCRM
 * TreoDAM